tldr-pages/tldr/pages/linux/sxiv.md

 `sxiv -S {{seconds}} {{path/to/file}}`

-- View images as thumbnails:
+- Open a space-separated list of images in thumbnail mode:

 `sxiv -t {{path/to/file}}`